Windows81/FL-Custom-Intonation/README.md

 ### `MicrotonalMAutoPitch.fst`

-Ensure the MAutoPitch VST is installed and available for use.
+Ensure the MAutoPitch VST is installed, available for use, and with the *"Automation compatibility mode for V10"* option enabled..
 ```console
 %userprofile%\Documents\Image-Line\FL Studio\Presets\Plugin presets\Effects\Patcher
 ```